I use the following standards in describing the condition

 If You Want to Sell....

-Here's a list of prints I'm looking for.
-But I'm only interested in these if they are in Excellent or near Excellent condition.
+I'm constantly buying prints.
+But I'm only interested in buying your prints if they are in Excellent or near Excellent condition.
 Please determine the condition of your prints based on the grading system above.
 Contact me with any questions and we'll work out the details.
-Be sure to indicate the Print Names and Copyright Dates.
-Here's what I need:
+Be sure to indicate the Print Names and Copyright Dates and, if possible, a representative photo/scan.